ak1ra-lab/lunar-birthday-ical/README.md

 }
 ```

-Extract `XXXXXXXXXXXXXXXXXXXXXXXX` as `pastebin.name` and `YYYYYYYYYYYYYYYYYYYYYYYY` as `pastebin.password`.

-The `suggestUrl` in the response can be subscribed to by the Calendar App.
+The `.suggestUrl` can be used by any Calendar App.